tealdeer-rs/tealdeer/docs/src/config.md

     $ tldr --seed-config

-On Linux, this will usually be `~/.config/tealdeer/config.toml`.
+On Unix, this will usually be `~/.config/tealdeer/config.toml`.

 ## Config Example